 Find Virtual Resources

 Also remember, you are not alone during this time.
 Thousands of parents are also homeschooling for the first time.
 And lucky for you, these other parents and organizations across the globe are sharing their resources with you.
-The internet is a wonderful place, so utilize your virtual resources.
+The internet is a wonderful place, so utilize all the virtual resources and distance learning programs you can find.

 For example, museums and gardens across the country are allowing for virtual tours or a unique discovery experience.
 You can go on a field trip from right in your home.
 Also, teachers are learning this new system as well, but they are still available to your students digitally.
 Reach out via email or Zoom to connect with these educators who are still passionate about helping your child learn.